Gold Class Standards for Collision Repair

 Turnover Rules:

-If a new hire comes into to your shop during a Gold Class® renewal cycle, that technician will not have to meet training requirements until the following Gold Class renewal.
+If a new hire comes into your shop during a Gold Class® renewal cycle, that technician will not have to meet training requirements until the following Gold Class renewal.

 Scaling